Yohannesbb/refcode.org/.github/pull_request_template.md

 #### Issue
-Solves: <!-- replace with link to your issue! -->
+resolves <!-- replace with link to your issue! -->